Here are the answers to frequently asked questions about traffic signals:

 Where:

-c = Change interval in seconds
+y = Yellow change interval in seconds

 s = Speed limit in feet per second (multiply miles per hour by 5280/3600)

-l = length of vehicle in feet
+l = length of vehicle (in feet, meters)

 Use the following formula to find optimum signal spacing for a given speed and cycle length:

-d = 5280/3600 * s * C / k, in feet
+d = 5280/3600 * s * C / k (in feet)

-d = Distance between signals in feet
+d = Distance between signals (in feet, meters)

-s = Speed in miles per hour
+s = Speed (in miles per hour, kilometers per hour)

 C = Cycle length in seconds